linuxboot/fiano/README.md

 ## Installation

-    # Golang version 1.10 is required
+    # Golang version 1.11 is required:
     go version

     # For UTK: